How to Say "If the king goes to the forest, the king can find the way" in Korean | -(으)면 Grammar

 Quick Answer: "If the king goes to the forest, the king can find the way" in Korean is "왕이 숲에 가면, 길을 찾을 수 있어요." (wangi supe gamyeon, gileul chateul su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Want to express "If the king goes to the forest, the king can find the way" in Korean?
-Say "왕이 숲에 가면, 길을 찾을 수 있어요.".
-The grammar point -(으)면 (A2) is essential for everyday Korean conversation.
-Read on for a full breakdown.
+"If the king goes to the forest, the king can find the way" — in Korean, this becomes "왕이 숲에 가면, 길을 찾을 수 있어요.".
+This example highlights -(으)면, a grammar pattern at the A2 level that appears everywhere in Korean.

 What does "If the king goes to the forest, the king can find the way" mean in Korean?

-The Korean sentence "왕이 숲에 가면, 길을 찾을 수 있어요." translates to "If the king goes to the forest, the king can find the way." in English. "왕이 숲에 가면, 길을 찾을 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "왕이 숲에 가면, 길을 찾을 수 있어요." translates to "If the king goes to the forest, the king can find the way." in English.
+Imagine a scene: if the king goes to the forest, the king can find the way.
+In Korean, this moment is captured as "왕이 숲에 가면, 길을 찾을 수 있어요.".
+The sentence flows naturally from subject to action.

 Pronunciation guide: wangi supe gamyeon, gileul chateul su iteoyo.